Easiest Homemade Marinara

 • Salt and Pepper: Just a pinch of each!

-• Chicken Broth: Add in liquid flavoring or if you don’t have chicken broth water will also work.
+• Chicken Broth: Liquid flavoring!
+If you don’t have chicken broth water will also work, but your sauce may not be as flavorful.

-3. Cook on the stove: Add to onions in the saucepan and add chicken broth.
-Sauté for 10 minutes to let the flavors blend.
+3. Cook On the Stove: Add to onions in the saucepan and add chicken broth.
+Then sauté for 10 minutes to let the flavors blend.

 The process of making homemade marinara sauce from sautéing, food processing and then cooking over the stove top.

-Mix and add in ingredients to make this sauce more of your own or just fun each time you make it!
-Have fun and enjoy the sweet and savory sauce this marinara has to offer!
+Mix and add in ingredients to make this homemade marinara sauce your own.
+You’re going to LOVE the sweet and savory flavor this marinara has to offer!

 • Tomatoes: When blending the tomatoes together, keep the tomatoes chunky or blended smooth depending on your preference.

-• Spicy: Add in red pepper flakes or sriracha sauce while blending together.
+• Make it Spicy: Add in red pepper flakes or sriracha sauce while blending together.

-• Herbs: More flavoring with various herbs and seasonings are perfect for various flavors.
-Fresh rosemary, sage, thyme and even oregano add in intense flavors you will love.
+• Add Herbs: Fresh rosemary, sage, thyme and even oregano add in intense, aromatic flavors you will love.

-• Cheese: Stir in 1 cup freshly grated parmesan cheese into the sauce right before serving.
-This will add cheese.
-Just make sure it is freshly grated or the powdered parmesan cheese will not melt as evenly and good.
+• Add Cheese: Stir in 1 cup of freshly grated parmesan cheese into the sauce right before serving.
+This will make it nice and cheesy.
+Just make sure it is freshly grated because powdered parmesan is full of preservatives that keep it from melting as well.

-• Creamy: For a more creamier rose color sauce, add in 1 cup of heavy cream or half and half.
+• Make it Creamy: For a creamier rose color sauce, add in 1 cup of heavy cream or half and half.

 Homemade marinara sauce in a mason jar.

 Storing is just as easy as making it!
-Let it cool completely and store for multiple days.
+Let it cool completely before you transfer it to an airtight container.
 You can even freeze this sauce and have it on hand whenever needed!
-One of the best sauces!

-• Refrigerate: Keep the marinara sauce stored in the refrigerator sealed in a jar or airtight container for 5 to 7 days.
+• Refrigerate: Keep your homemade marinara sauce stored in the refrigerator, sealed in a jar or airtight container for 5 to 7 days.

 • Can you freeze marinara sauce?
 Yes!
 This sauce is great for freezing.
-The original homemade marinara sauce can be stored in tightly sealed jars and placed in freezers for up to 3 months.
+Store in tightly sealed jars in the freezer for up to 3 months.
+The sauce may expand as it freezes, so don’t overfill your jars.

 Marinara sauce mixed in with thick linguine pasta in a bowl with a fork stuck in it.